mharen/mharen.github.io/blog/2011/2011-08-birth-story-thing-3.md

 ![2011-08-17%252520at%25252012-39-06%25255B10%25255D.jpg](2011-08-17%252520at%25252012-39-06%25255B10%25255D.jpg)

 <strong>2:00</strong> BirthTeam friends gather up offspring, wish us well, and leave.
 Midwife fills out Baby’s certificate (he’s still unnamed), and leaves (she’ll return tomorrow for a follow up).
 I see everyone off and discover that they have been busy caring for not just our children but our home.
 BirthTeam friends and Midwife have done laundry, dishes, and cleaned our bathroom.
 They even baked Baby a birthday cake!
-These touching gifts are so, so appreciated as the house falls quiet<sup><a href="#note-7" name="note-7-source">[7]</a></sup>.
+These touching gifts are so, so appreciated as the house falls quiet<sup>[[7]](#note-7" name="note-7-source)</sup>.

 Wife and Baby settle in for a nap and I take the noisemakers, Thing 1 and Thing 2, to the store to pick up a few things but really just to make the house quiet and give the new big sisters some much needed attention.